jpowen898/car_maintenance_tracker/README.md

 # Car Maintenance Tracking Application

 This python application can be used to keep track of your regular car maintenance items.
 The application manages a data base which will keep track of the milage and date of when you last performed the required maintenance and then indicate if this action needs to be taken again soon or not.
-Simply type in your current milage into the upper left corner and then hit enter and it will indicate what actions need to be taken.
+Simply type in your current milage into the upper right corner and then hit enter and it will indicate what actions need to be taken.

 ![alt text](docs/guiImage.png)